cennznet/api.js/docs/METHODS_STORAGE.md

 ## Storage

-_The following sections contain Storage methods are part of the default Substrate runtime._
+_The following sections contain Storage methods are part of the default CENNZNet runtime._
 - **[attestation](#attestation)**

 - **[cennzxSpot](#cennzxSpot)**